Spin Dynamics in van der Waals Magnetic Systems: Optical excitation and detection of magnetization dynamics

+Collective excitations are ubiquitous in condensed matter.
+Their existence in magnetic materials gives rise to intriguing light-matter interactions.
+Driving the collective excitations with light thus offers a promising platform for realizing unconventional many-body phenomena and phases.

 Atomically thin flakes of CrSBr maintain the bulk magnetic structure down to the ferromagnetic monolayer with a Curie temperature $T_C$ = 146 K and to the antiferromagnetic bilayer with a N$\mathrm{\acute{e}}$el temperature $T_N$ = 140 K ~\cite{lee2021magnetic}.
 CrSBr is also a direct-gap semiconductor down to the monolayer, with an electronic gap of 1.5 eV and an excitonic gap of 1.34 eV ~\cite{telford2020layered}.
 The coexistence of both magnetic and semiconducting properties implies that a spin wave may coherently modulate the electronic structure.
-As a result, such exciton-magnon coupling allows the launch and detection of spin waves from strong absorption, emission or reflection of light in the energy range corresponding to excitonic transitions.
-Based on first-order perturbation theory, the shift in the exciton energy ($\Delta E_\mathrm{ex}$) owing to changes in the interlayer electron-exchange interaction can be evaluated by $\Delta E_\mathrm{ex} \propto \mathrm{cos^2}(\theta /2)$ where $\theta$ is the angle between the magnetic moments in neighboring layers ~\cite{wilson2021interlayer}.
-In the AFM state ($\theta = \pi$), the interlayer hybridization is spin forbidden and $\Delta E_\mathrm{ex} = 0$; in the FM state ($\theta = 0$), the interlayer electron-exchange interaction is the greatest and $\Delta E_\mathrm{ex}$ is -20 meV ~\cite{wilson2021interlayer}.
-The dependence of $\Delta E_\mathrm{ex}$ on $\theta$ is the basis for exciton sensing of coherent spin waves ~\cite{bae2022exciton}.
+As a result, such exciton-magnon coupling allows the launch and detection of spin waves from strong absorption, emission, or reflection of light in the energy range corresponding to excitonic transitions.
+Here, we clarify that distinct from the exciton-magnon coupling in CrSBr, the term ``exciton-magnon" in the literature ~\cite{PhysRevLett.15.654, PhysRevLett.15.1023, moriya1968theory, tanabe1982excitons} specifically describes the magnon-induced electric dipole transition at the ion site in a magnetic material.
+Recently, such exciton-magnon transition is shown to be responsible for the photo-induced magnetoelastic interaction ~\cite{PhysRevLett.127.077202} and magnetoelectricity ~\cite{bossini2018femtosecond}.
+Remarkably, in vdW correlated insulator \ce{NiPS3}, spin–orbit-entangled exciton transition leads to a transient metallic state that preserves long-range antiferromagnetism ~\cite{belvin2021exciton}.